 - 2 x external hard drives for backing up your assets

 *Note; We do not advise you to purchase a MacBook Air, If you already have a Mac Air, it will be fine for Term 1, and possibly Term 2, but you may struggle and need a stronger machine for Terms 3.
 MacBook Pro’s are expensive so consider a PC.

 Please also note, equipment – particularly cameras, are increasingly difficult to recommend this is because there are so many choices and new models coming onto the market all the time.
 You’ll need to spend some time researching various models online to see which ones suit you and your budget.
 An important piece of advice is that you don’t need to buy the most expensive equipment, Multimedia journalism is about telling stories – not about your equipment.
 We’ve seen amazing work from the most basic equipment set up and we’ve also seen poor quality work from the most expensive equipment!

-We recommend listening to this podcast to give you an overview on buying equipment: EP79 – Student gear guide & readable video It’s a little dated in terms of specific gear but much of the general advice still rings true – for example don’t blow your whole budget on an expensive camera and have nothing left to invest in a decent lens or two – cameras lose value quickly, while lenses will last you a lifetime.
+We recommend listening to this podcast to give you an overview of buying equipment: EP79 – Student gear guide & readable video.
+It’s a little dated in terms of specific gear but much of the general advice still rings true – for example don’t blow your whole budget on an expensive camera and have nothing left to invest in a decent lens or two – cameras lose value quickly, while lenses will last you a lifetime.
 A medium quality camera paired with a couple of really good lenses will typically give better results than a most expensive camera with a poor quality lens.
 Second-hand markets are a good option for lenses, but it’s not usually a good idea to buy a second-hand camera body unless it’s from a friend or you really know your stuff.

 1. CAMERA OPTIONS